zgww/Sui/README.md

 - Best Performance (you are writing c, nobody can faster then you)
 - Simplest Gui Framework (gc free us)
 - Smallest Gui Framework <= 10MB (less dependencies, smaller size。 we are native app)
+- Fastest Compile Speed (then C++ 😁.
+I'm tired of C++'s compilation speed.
+The incremental compilation time for Project C is typically within 1 second.)

 ## Features